ni/measurement-plugin-labview/Source/Example Measurements/NI-Digital SPI/README.md

 ### Features

-- Uses the `nidigital` package to access the NI-Digital Pattern Driver from LabVIEW
+- Uses the NI-Digital LabVIEW API to access the NI-Digital Pattern Driver from LabVIEW
 - Pin-aware, supporting one session, multiple pins, and multiple selected sites
-- Includes project files for Digital Pattern Editor, InstrumentStudio, MeasurementLink UI Editor
+- Includes project files for Digital Pattern Editor and InstrumentStudio
 - Includes a TestStand sequence showing how to configure the pin map, register instrument sessions with the session management service, pre-load files into the NI-Digital Pattern Driver, and run a measurement